Michael Panasci - Chair

 BHA was a natural draw for Michael, and his passion for hunting and science-based conservation led him to get involved in leadership at the state chapter level.
 He sees a TX chapter as filling a major niche on the national stage, primarily in relation to the land access challenges that TX sportsmen face.
 He also hopes to improve and expand public hunting opportunities in TX and more closely align wildlife policy with the North American model.
 He’s committed to not allowing the financial interests of a tiny minority to trump those of hundreds of millions of Americans, and is adamant that the American public should not be fooled into thinking that it is also in their own best interests.

-Brandon Shook Director of Public Outreach - Brandon is a 6th generation Texan who lives in Austin with Kristen, his wife of 9 years, and his 2 beautiful, outdoor loving daughters.
+Brandon Shook - Co-Director of Public Outreach - Brandon is a 6th generation Texan who lives in Austin with Kristen, his wife of 9 years, and his 2 beautiful, outdoor loving daughters.
 He grew up hunting and fishing all over Texas on both private and public lands.
 Brandon loves chasing whitetails and fishing for reds and trout along the Texas coast.

 He is passionate about educating people, especially fellow Texans, about the value of being able to access and explore our public lands across the nation.